 • an aching, heavy feeling

 • repeated skin infections

 • folds developing in the skin

-4. If you notice any of these signs, or your arm/hand starts to swell, you need to seek medical assistance – call your breast care nurse, your GP or even one of the nurse helplines (Macmillan or Breast Cancer Care) who can advise you what to do.
+4. If you notice any of these signs, or your arm/hand/breast starts to swell, you need to seek medical assistance – call your breast care nurse, your GP or even one of the nurse helplines (Macmillan or Breast Cancer Now) who can advise you what to do.
 Medical treatment for lymphoedema includes draining the fluid and wearing a compression garment.

-5. So, from now on we need to take steps in our everyday lives to avoid lymphoedema.
+5. After breast cancer surgery it is worth taking steps in your everyday lives to avoid lymphoedema.
 This means avoiding infections in that arm, not over-using it and generally taking care of it.
-Your breast surgeon and nurses will give you some advice and the Cancer Research UK website has a good list of ways to help prevent lymphoedema .
-As does Breast Cancer Care.
-In the meantime here are some tips I have picked up for those of us living at risk of lymphoedema (but remember these are just a few suggestions – my recommended websites provide more tips and suggestions):
+Your breast surgeon and nurses will give you some advice and the Cancer Research UK website has a good list of ways to help prevent lymphoedema.
+As does Breast Cancer Now.

 6. If you have had the lymph nodes removed from your arm, then for the rest of your cancer treatment (and beyond) remember to not have blood tests, injections, IV and blood pressure on your bad arm.
 If you have had nodes removed from both arms then you can have blood pressure taken on your legs and your surgeon will tell you about having future injections in other parts of your body – not your arms.

 7. Consider getting a medical bracelet to wear on your arm engraved with: